skellis46/slipbox/borgmann - merton, contemplation and technology.md

 _questions & thoughts:_

 - I'm interested in the 'technology' of the cloister.
 This is the ways in which -- thinking of Jacobs in [[mythical vs technological core of culture]] and how technology involves manipulation -- the cloister is in itself a technology.
 This is where Borgmann's writing is not specific enough about what he means by technology.
+- but also perhaps the artistic/poetic possibilities of the cloister -- a place for the "splendour of the simple"

 ---